Oostkamp

 Oostkamp (/nl/; Ôostkamp) is a municipality located in the Belgian province of West Flanders.
 The municipality comprises the villages of Hertsberge, Oostkamp proper, Ruddervoorde and Waardamme.
 On January 1, 2019, Oostkamp had a total population of 23,698.
 The total area is 79.65 km² which gives a population density of 289 inhabitants per km².

 History

-The name Oostkamp comes from the Medieval name "Orscamp", meaning place of the horses.
+The name Oostkamp comes from the Medieval name Orscamp, meaning place of the horses.
 The old word ors is a cognate of the English word horse.

 Oostkamp during World War II

 The Canadian 4th Armoured Division liberated the village on 8 September 1944 (World War II) during the Battle of Moerbrugge.
 A monument was erected by the Ghent-Bruges Canal to honour the 53 Canadian casualties.

 Fusion of 1977

-With the Belgian Unity Law the four villages of Oostkamp proper, Hertsberge, Ruddervoorde and Waardamme became the municipality of Greater Oostkamp.
+After the passing of the Unitary Law, the four villages of Oostkamp proper, Hertsberge, Ruddervoorde and Waardamme became the municipality of Greater Oostkamp.